nygeog/mappluto_to_fgdb/README.md

 ====
 Took 58 mins on my machine (Windows 7 virtual on Parallels iMac (12 GB allocated to Windows) while running from Sublime Text 2.

-Took 2 hours from pasting into ArcGIS python command.
+May take longer from pasting into ArcGIS python command.

+Time depends on your internet connection for downloads and your processor.

 Errors
 =======